aerique/pusfofefe/README.md

     - will also allow us easily manipulate the list of messages (f.e. to delete individual messages)
 - [ ] add support for two-factor auth
+- [ ] add support searching messages
+- [ ] add support showing only messages of a certain type

+### Maybe

+- [ ] add buttons on MessagePage to go to next and previous message
 - [ ] add support for entering session secrets and device UUIDs

-### Maybe

 - [ ] add support for landscape orientation
 - [ ] add Pushover [websocket](https://pushover.net/api/client#websocket)
       support